-Aaron Hernandez’s Final Words Revealed In Suicide Letters He Wrote To His Fiancée, Daughter, And Lawyer
+Aaron Hernandez’s Final Words Revealed In Suicide Letters He Wrote To His Fiancee, Daughter, And Lawyer

 “I want you to know you have me forever like you never understood and time will reveal that I’m not perfect but my love and loyalty is like you’ve never seen!”
 Hernandez wrote.

-But the letters to his daughter and fiancée are a lot more grim, he said.
+But the letters to his daughter and fiancee are a lot more grim, he said.

-In the letter address to his daughter, Hernadez said: “Daddy will never leave you!
+In the letter address to his daughter, Hernadez spoke about being with her from the other side.

+“Daddy will never leave you!
 I’m entering to the timeless realm in which I can enter into any form at any time because everything that could happen or not happened I see all at once!
-Life is eternal—believe!!!”
+Life is eternal — believe!!!”

-He tells his daughter, whom he called Avi, that she and he are one and the same, and writes “me/yourself,” “I/you” and “you/me” throughout the letter when referring to her.
-“Love, repent, and see me/yourself in everyone because that’s what the truth is!,” he wrote.
+He tells his daughter, whom he called Avi, that they are one and the same, and writes “me/yourself,” “I/you” and “you/me” throughout the letter when referring to her.

+“Love, repent, and see me/yourself in everyone because that’s what the truth is!” he wrote.

 Today is such a special day !!!
 The two most important individuals in my life are lucky enough to share the same Birthday … I remember finding out I was pregnant and crying because I wasn't where I wanted to be in life BUT Aaron was so happy and reassured me that I would / we would be the best parents Avielle could ever ask for – and little did I know he was telling the truth .
 The both of you act so much alike it's insane , I can't be anymore grateful for the two angels God gave me the chance of taking care of .
 I will forever try to do my best as a mother and to live true to my word for the love I've now lost .
 Aaron and Avielle I wish you both a very very Happy Birthday !!!!
 I love you both more than I can ever show . #truelove#birthdaytwins#daddyslittlegirl#ultimatebond????????????????????????

-To his fiancée, he wrote: “You have always been my soul-mate and I want you to love life and know I’m always with you.
+“You have always been my soul-mate and I want you to love life and know I’m always with you.
 I told you what was coming indirectly!
 I love you so much and know [you] are an angel.”

 On the bottom of the last page of the letter addressed to Shay, as Shayanna Jenkins was commonly referred to, there is a drawing that resembles a thin rope dangling from a noose.

-Baez said he doesn’t believes Hernandez was in sound mind when he wrote the letters to his fiancé and daughter and brought up Hernandez’s brain injuries, according to The Post.
+Baez said he doesn’t believe Hernandez was in sound mind when he wrote the letters to his fiancee and daughter and brought up Hernandez’s brain injuries, according to The Post.
 A brain scan revealed that the former tight-end suffered severe brain injuries consistent with chronic traumatic encephalopathy (CTE) as a consequence of repeated head blows playing football.

 “He had a serious brain disease,” Baez wrote.
 “We need more awareness of it, or we’re going to see more suicides.”